Y Êli Niê

-Y Êli Niê (born 8 January 2001) is a Vietnamese footballer who plays as a goalkeeper for V.League 1 club Hoàng Anh Gia Lai and the Vietnam national under-23 team.
+Y Êli Niê (born 8 January 2001) is a Vietnamese footballer who plays as a goalkeeper for V.League 1 club Thanh Hóa and the Vietnam national under-23 team.

 Early life

 Y Êli Niê was born as the fifth child of seven.
-He is part of the rade ethnic group, who assign surnames matrilineally (contrary to Vietnamese convention).
+He is part of the Rade ethnic group, who assign surnames matrilineally (contrary to Vietnamese convention).
+Despite sharing a surname, he is not related to H'Hen Niê.

 He started playing football aged 10.
 He won the National U11 Championship with the Dak Lak U11 team.